 Construction: If you’re building a new structure from scratch, construction project soft costs include architecture plans, permits, surveys, engineering plans.

-Renovation: As a house flipper, you may run into renovation-related soft costs, such as permits, inspections, and other fees imposed by the local housing authority.
+Renovation: As a house flipping investor, you may run into renovation-related soft costs, such as permits, inspections, and other fees imposed by the local housing authority.

-Lender fees: Borrowing money to finance your flip?
+Lender fees: Borrowing money to finance house flipping?
 Interest payments, lender closing fees, and lender draw inspection fees are included among soft costs.
 Nor do they end with those direct financing-related costs – you’ll also incur appraisal costs, insurance costs, and other expenses required by your lender.